<Report from overseas office> [Indonesia: World Residence Tour] Bathrooms in Indonesia.

 Source: Intage Intage Consumer Database, Consumer Life Panorama

-In this household, shampoo and body soap used in the bathroom are arranged on the sink.
-There are no shelves, and they seem to be placed randomly, but they are considered to be tidy.
-In Class A and B, each family member owns their own items, but in Class C and D, most families share one item.
+In this household, shampoo and body soap used in the bathroom are lined up on the sink.
+There are no shelves, and although the items may appear to be placed casually, the residents themselves consider the space to be organized.
+Among SEC A and B households, it is common for each family member to have their own personal items, whereas in SEC C and D households, most items tend to be shared by the entire family.

-In this household, the skin care items used after showering are placed on the sink in the bedroom, not in the bathroom.
+In this particular household, skincare products used after showering are not kept in the bathroom but are instead placed on the sink in the bedroom.

 In the case of this family, there are detergents in the bathroom as well as soap and toothpaste that are shared by the family, this is because there is no washing machine or sink in the kitchen and laundry and dishwashing is done in the bathroom.
 As the bathroom is located next to the kitchen, it does not seem to be inconvenient in terms of flow, but the walls are deteriorated and moldy, so it is not clean.